craggles17/evolve/docs/RULEBOOK.md

 5. **Ties:** Both players share control (+0.5 each, rounded down)

 **Displacement:** If you have 2+ more markers AND 2+ more relevant tags than an opponent, you may displace their markers (return to their supply).

+> **Digital Variant:** The web game adds a d6 roll to each competitor's strength (markers + tags + d6) for added uncertainty.
+Displacement occurs when the winner exceeds the loser by 3+ points.

 ### Phase 6: Tile Flip
 Roll 1d6 for the entire tile grid: